42-Discworld/Farese_and_Walther_Lab/Manual_of_Lipidomics_pipeline.md

   - Required R version 3.6.0 or later is required.
   - For Windows users, please make sure your Rstudio has authority to install packages.
-  - For Mac users, XQaurtz and gfortran need to be installed manually.
+  - For Mac users, XQuartz and gfortran need to be installed manually.
   - Any additional packages/libraries will be installed and uploaded automatically.
   - Pipeline will store all the output under some automatically